TronNatthakorn/react-native-wheel-pick/README.md

 // use DatePicker
 <DatePicker
   style={{ backgroundColor: 'white', height: 215, width: isIos ?
-300 : undefined }} // android not support width
+300 : undefined }}
+  // android not support width
   onDateChange={date => { }}
 />

 ```
 ## Note

+- Line only has in DatePickerIOS.
+(Cannot remove this time)
-- For iOS use default PickerIOS / DatePickerIOS of React Native
+- For iOS use default PickerIOS / DatePickerIOS of React Native.
 - For Android use WheelPicker of [WheelPicker](https://github.com/AigeStudio/WheelPicker)

-### Pull request are welcome for more support in future (LineStyle / TextStyle)
+### Pull request are welcome for more support in future (Text / Line Style)